-The Bequia Express and the Admiralty Ferry commute daily between St. Vincent and Bequia.
+The Bequia Express and the Admiral Ferry commute daily between St. Vincent and Bequia.
 The cost is 25EC (10USD) per person and can be purchased upon boarding.

-Travelers can book international flights to Barbados, St. Lucia, Grenada or Trinidad and transfer to a second flight directly to Bequia (SVG Air or Mustique Air) or into St. Vincent.
+Travelers can book international flights to St. Vincent and take the 1 hour ferry ride to Bequia.
+Alternatively, flights can be booked to Barbados and transfer to a second flight directly to the Bequia airport (SVG Air or Grenadine Airways) or into St. Vincent and take the ferry.

 Bequia's Regatta is famous for its unique blend of local double-ender racing, yacht racing, shore side activities and Bequia hospitality.
 I...